lmachens/soc.th.gl/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 The collection files in `lib/collections` are extracted from the game data.
 This is done by a different project, which is not part of the repository.
-If you require more information, please add an [issue](https://github.com/lmachens/soc.gg/issues).

 ## Game data extractor